Collective Entity Alignment via Adaptive Features: Experiments

-\myparagraph{Evaluation Metric} We utilize the accuracy of alignment results as evaluation metric.
+We utilize the accuracy of alignment results as evaluation metric.
 It is defined as the number of correctly aligned source entities divided by the total number of source entities.

-We notice that previous EA methods all use Hits@k (k=1, 10) and mean reciprocal rank (MRR) as evaluation metrics, as they make EA decisions independently and for each source entity, they rank target entities according to similarity scores in a descending order.
-Hits@k reflects the percentage of correctly aligned entities in top-k ranked entities, while MRR characterizes the rank of ground truth entity.
-Nevertheless, in practical cases, the accuracy, i.e., Hits@1, of the results is of higher significance, whereas how close the results are to ground truth is less concerned.
-Consequently, we adopt the accuracy as the main evaluation metric.
+11 state-of-the-art EA methods are adopted for comparison, which can be divided into two groups, methods merely using structural information and methods using information external to structural information.